tldr-pages/tldr/pages/common/expr.md

 > Evaluate expressions and manipulate strings.
 > More information: <https://www.gnu.org/software/coreutils/expr>.

-- Get a specific string length:
+- Get the length of a specific string:

 `expr length {{string}}`